Internet-of-People/hydra-airdrop-2/README.md

 - From December 25 to December 31: Snapshots for round 1, always at the first block after midnight UTC.
 - From January 1 to January 7: Snapshots for round 2, always at the first block after midnight UTC.
 - January 2: Release of the snapshot results for round 1.
 You can start to compare your addresses.
-- From January 7 to January 14: Register your addresses with the bot in our official [Telegram Channel]((https://t.me/IoPofficial).
+- From January 7 to January 14: Register your addresses with the bot in our official [Telegram Channel](https://t.me/IoPofficial) (starting and closing at 2 PM UTC, respectively).
 - January 14: Release of the snapshot results for round 2.
 Full mathematical details on the distribution function for transparency.
 - After January 14: Hydras will be sent out to all registered participants.